Working Groups

 • Andrij Hlabse

-• Edith Lagarde
+• Edith Lagarde Babich

 For more information or to join this working group, please contact Andrij Hlabse.

-Religion and Pluralism in the Medieval Mediterranean
+Religious Pluralism in the Medieval Mediterranean

 The working group will explore questions pertaining to the study of religions, religious interactions, the formation of identity and community, and the state of the fields of religion, literature, and history in the medieval Mediterranean.
 Our group will continue to invite participants to consider the ways in which the medieval Mediterranean world was shaped by religious pluralism and the interaction of religions (principally Judaism, Christianity, and Islam) and how that reality is reflected in contemporary scholarship.
 Through this working group, participants will continue to appreciate contemporary scholarship on various aspects of the medieval Mediterranean across a wide range of disciplines.